Informatievlaanderen/VSDS-Onboarding-Example/advanced-conversion/README.md

 The workbench is where we need to change a few things: we'll need to transform our custom model to the standard vocabulary.
 To make it a bit more interesting we'll start from an actual real-time message which contains more than one state object.
 In fact, we'll be checking for changes on a regular basis.
 Now we have a real linked data event stream!

 ## Towards a More Advanced Model
 As mentioned above, we'll be using an open vocabulary standard to describe our model.
-This allows us to attach real semantical meaning to it and create interoperability with other Data Publishers that use the same vocabulary.
+This allows us to attach real semantic meaning to it and create interoperability with other Data Publishers that use the same vocabulary.

 Understanding and mapping our [source model](https://data.stad.gent/explore/dataset/real-time-bezetting-pr-gent/information/) (check out the dataset schema) to the [target model](https://raw.githubusercontent.com/vocol/mobivoc/develop/diagrams/mobivoc_v1.1.4.png) is the hard part, in particular if we are missing descriptions for the model structure and its properties.
 Lucky for us, most of the property names are more-or-less self-explanatory.